Issues for surgery

 Fluid and electrolyte imbalances

 Anaesthesia and surgery increase the risk of electrolyte imbalances, which affect sensitivity to digoxin.
-The effects of digoxin are enhanced by hypokalaemia, hypomagnesaemia and hypoxia3.
+The effects of digoxin are enhanced by hypokalaemia, hypomagnesaemia and hypoxia.
 In addition, the increased risk of hypovolaemia associated with surgery may exacerbate renal impairment, which could lead to digoxin accumulation and increased digoxin adverse effects.

 Cardiac surgery